AI in Education

 AI in WCASD FAQs

-- What Privacy and Safety Safeguards are in Place for Student Use?
+- What AI Platforms are Approved for Student Use?

-- What Type of Training have Teachers and Students had on the Use of Perplexity?
+- What Type of Training have Teachers and Students had on AI?

 - Is There a Board Policy on the Use of Artificial Intelligence?